Histamine Lowering Probiotics for People with Mast Cell Activation Syndrome and Histamine Intolerance

-- Bifidobacterium infantis – suppresses histamine
+- Bifidobacterium infantis – supported suppressing histamine

-- Bifidobacterium longum – suppresses histamine
+- Bifidobacterium longum – supported suppressing histamine

 Lactobacillus rhamnosus has been shown to lower histamine levels.
 And it was shown to downregulate the genes associated with mast cell activity.

-- reuteri is a species that sometimes (but not always) works for people with Mast Cell Activation Syndrome or Histamine Intolerance.
+Lactobacillus reuteri is a species that sometimes (but not always) works for people with Mast Cell Activation Syndrome or Histamine Intolerance.
 It likely depends on the strain.

 For instance, L. reuteri ATCC PTA 6475 can convert the amino acid L-histidine into histamine.
-This can increase histamine levels for people.
+This can actually increase histamine levels for people.

-I usually recommend introducing L. reuteri after someone is starting to get good improvements.
+And also why I usually recommend introducing L. reuteri after someone is starting to get good improvements.

 Wondering where to start?